 Exams: The exams are individual, closed-book, closed-note, and an equation sheet will be provided.
 All graded materials require the name that matches your course enrollment in Blackboard, no nicknames.
-There are 4 in-class exams during the semester, plus a Saturday final common exam on December 3rd from 3-5 pm (all mandatory).
+There are 4 in-class exams during the semester, plus a Saturday final common exam on April 20th from 12- 2 pm (all mandatory).
 Any exam conflicts need to be brought to my attention at least 2 weeks before each exam (check the tentative schedule at the end of this document now for all exam dates, if you have known conflicts, report them early).
 The final common exam will be 'cumulative'.
 That being said, a lot of the discussed topics in the class will rely on the previous learned material, thus it is best to treat all material in this class as cumulative in the sense that new material on exams can use concepts from the previous material.
 For example, on the second exam, which focuses on Chapters 5-7, you most certainly will need to remember concepts from exam 1, which covers Chapters 1-4 and a little bit of other chapters, plus any math review.
 Basically, you can't forget what you learn after each exam.
 I want you all to do well on the exams, thus I will volunteer myself before each regular exam and the final exam for a non-required review session.
-Past experience has informed me that the best time for an Exam Review session is 2 days before the exam and 2 hours is plenty.
-Thus, your exam reviews will be on Mondays in the Science Building room 179.
+Experience has informed me that the best time for an Exam Review session is 2 days before the exam and 2 hours is plenty.
+Thus, your exam reviews will be the Mondays before your exams in the Science Building room 179 from 11-2 pm.
+Ideally these will start at 11am with a group of students, I will be in my office until 2pm on review days for any students that have to come late.
 These reviews are your time to ask questions, not for me to re-lecture; if no one has questions, reviews will be most likely be very short, come with specific or general questions.
-Exams will typically contain a mix of longer written problems (typically 3) similar (but not identical) to homework problems, quiz problems, lecture material, and/or lecture demos, and there will also be some conceptual problems (typically 10).
+Exams will typically contain a mix of longer written problems (typically 4) similar (but not identical) to homework problems, quiz problems, lecture material, and/or lecture demos, and there will also be some conceptual problems (typically 20).
 The conceptual questions could be a mix of multiple-choice, true & false format, fill in the blank, and/or require a small amount of written work/calculations, the longer written problems, will require you to show ALL your work for full and partial credit.
 Follow ECANSU for the maximum number of points.
 No partial credit is given for the conceptual problems.
 Written problems will make up 60% of the exam score and the conceptual section will make up 40% of the exam score.
+Cell phone use and/or the use any material found, in your area or inside your calculator cover, besides the equation sheet will result in an automatic zero, no questions asked, additional sanctions and/or failure of the class may in sue.